growilabs/growi-docs/docs/en/admin-guide/management-cookbook/user-management.md

 ![](./images/user-management2.png)

-When the "Reset Password" from the drop-down menu has been clicked, a modal with the target user for the password reset will be displayed.
+After clicking "Reset Password" from the drop-down menu, a modal popup will display the target user for the password reset.

 <img src="./images/user-management3.png" width="50%">

-When the "Reset Password" button on the modal is pressed, a new password will be issued.
-It tells the user to log in using this password, and then reset the password from the password settings in the user settings ( `/me` ).
+When the "Reset Password" button on the modal popup is clicked, a new password will be issued and sent to the user.

+It prompts the user to log in using this temporary password, and then reset their password in the user settings page ( `/me` ).

 <img src="./images/user-management4.png" width="50%">

 #### Granting administrative privileges